MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsOnlineSession.md

 ```

 ### -OverrideAdminDomain
-Specifies a default domain to be managed.
-Optional.
+Specifies the domain of the tenant to be managed.
+This is used when the administrator has permissions to manage more than one tenant.
+For example, Syndicated Partner administrators commonly manage several tenants.

 ```yaml
 Type: String